Andromeda-stack/Nexus-Events/README.md

 ## Credits

 * Jaymo (as part of the menu API)
-* Syntasu, Indra, throwarray and the testers team for all the help with testing
+* Syntasu, Indra, throwarray, d0p3t and the testers team for all the help with testing
 * Blu (as part of the spectator snippet from easyadmin)
 * TheNunProstitute for moral and community server support